 In the context of this baseline, the target population (households) will be stratified based on their geographical location (Commune, Communal section, Urban area, rural area).
 Within each stratum, households will be selected randomly to ensure representativeness and minimize bias.
 As a result, we may consider skipping a fixed number of households after each household surveyed (maybe skipping 2 households after each household surveyed).

-Sample size calculations have been performed using a sample size calculator from Survey Monkey, to determine the minimum number of households to be surveyed to achieve statistically significant results given a confidence level of 95% and a margin of error of 2%.
+Sample size calculations have been performed using a sample size calculator from Survey Monkey or similar , to determine the minimum number of households to be surveyed to achieve statistically significant results given a confidence level of 95% and a power of 80%.

 Click here to access the sampling table: Sampling table_Mattson Program's baseline.xlsx